|

 Mrs. Adrienne Ballantyne

-Adrienne Ballantyne is the teacher in the Happy Hummingbirds class.
+Adrienne Ballantyne is a teacher in the Happy Campers class.
 She believes in fostering a fun and caring environment for children so that they can begin a lifelong love of learning.